catprisbrey/Rigodotify/README.md

 ###

 <p align="left">A dual purpose Rigify feature set and Blender rig converter plugin.
 Adds Godot/Unity style skeletons to your armature options.
-Rigs can be converted in a button press to make them game engine compatible.<br><br>Built for Godot but should be Unity compatible as well.</p>
+Rigs can be converted in a button press to make them game engine compatible.<br><br>Built for Godot but should be Unity compatible as well. https://youtu.be/QYx2mYBL3T8?</p>

 ###